Signs Of Covert Abuse

 You can overcome covert abuse

-What is covert abuse?
+What are the signs of covert abuse?

 The word covert generally means hidden or not openly acknowledged.
 Covert abuse can be defined as abuse that is kept hidden or is not acknowledged.
 This type of abuse may be physical, as is the case when someone abuses an individual in a way that is not readily seen (leaving bruises in spaces covered by clothes, for instance), or it may be verbal or emotional.
 Verbal and emotional abuse can be forms of domestic violence that may more readily lend themselves to being covert, as they are usually easier to hide.
 They may also more easily be blamed on the individual receiving the abuse.